gramineproject/gramine/Documentation/devel/performance.rst

    different CPU information, and thus invokes CPUID 32 times.

 #.
 What are the 0 async signals?
 These are asynchronous signals forwarded by the
-   host Linux to Graphene.
+   host Linux to Gramine.
 These signals are SIGINT (interrupt), SIGCONT (continue), SIGKILL (the process is going to be killed), SIGCHLD (child process terminated) etc. None of these signals happened during HelloWorld execution.